marcosrdac/rioss/README.md

 # RIOSS

-**Radar Image Oil Spill Seeker (RIOSS)**, is an open-source machine learning classification tool to help identifying oil spills, as a product of BR-Oil project by INCT-GP.
+**Radar Image Oil Spill Seeker (RIOSS)**, is an open-source machine learning classification tool to help identifying oil spills on ocean surface from radar satellite imagery, a product of BR-Oil project by INCT-GP.

 ## To-do
 - [ ] System documentation